keymodded/Tellonym-Spammer/README.md

 - **Requests**
 - **Cloudscraper**

-Note : You will need a list of proxies, and an **API KEY** from capcloud.
+Note : You will need a list of proxies, and an **API KEY** from capmonster.